ReversedK/HoloJS/README.md

 HoloJs can  be considered as a data connector allowing JS app to use Holochain as a data persistence layer.

 HoloJS is composed of two pieces of software :
--   A Javascript mini framework
+-   A NodeJS module
 -   A Rust hApp

 The hApp acts as an API for some of the functions of the Rust HDK.
-The JS framework streamlines the consumption of the API and makes it easy to integrate  Holochain to any JS project.
+The NodeJs library streamlines the consumption of the API and makes it easy to integrate  Holochain to any JS project.

 ## **Terminology**